 The Company's potential dilutive securities, which include outstanding Common Stock options, unvested restricted stock units, unvested restricted stock awards and outstanding Common Stock warrants, have been excluded from the computation of diluted net loss per share as the effect would be to reduce the net loss per share.
 Therefore, the weighted-average number of common shares outstanding used to calculate both basic and diluted net loss per share attributable to common stockholders is the same.
-The Company excluded the following potential common shares, presented based on amounts outstanding as of December 31, 2023, 2022, and 2021, from the computation of diluted net loss per share attributable to common stockholders because including them would have an anti-dilutive effect (in thousands):
+The Company excluded the following potential common shares, presented based on amounts outstanding as of December 31, 2023, 2022, and 2021, from the computation of diluted net loss per share attributable to common stockholders because including them would have an anti- dilutive effect (in thousands):

-Ital's Enucu December 51, 2023 2022 2021 Common Stock options outstanding 6,164 8,423 13,249 Unvested restricted stock units outstanding 23,055 22,145 16,395 Unvested restricted stock awards outstanding 6 102 264 6.0% Convertible Senior Notes due 2027 86,466 86,466 Total shares 115,691 117,136 29,908
+Years Years Ended December 31, 2023 2023 2022 Common Stock options outstanding 6,164 8,423 13,249 Unvested restricted stock units outstanding 23,055 22,145 16,395 Unvested restricted stock awards outstanding 6 102 264 6.0% Convertible Senior Notes due 2027 86,466 86,466 Total shares 115,691 117,136 29,908 purpose of the 2022 Initiative is to streamline the Company's operational structure, reducing its operating expenses and managing its cash flows.